Loader Backhoe RoadHogs

 Cross slope, or tilt, is another important feature of the RoadHog.
 Slope and drainage characteristics may be re-established on existing or new pavements and base by hydraulically adjusting the angle of the drum +/- 5 degrees.

-This combination of finite cutting depth and slope control saves on material costs and ultimately provides a better finished product.
+This combination of finite cutting depth and slope control saves on material costs and ultimately provides a better finish.